|

 One of my website designer friends and I even had an entire conversation about it to give you the clarity you need when setting up your life coach website.

-Use a clean, visually appealing design and color palette that reflects your brand identity.
+When choosing a design, go for a clean, lightweight (this is very important), and visually appealing design that reflects your brand identity.

-Or, you can also hire a design expert to create a custom website for you.
+You can use any of the best website design templates for your coaching site or hire a design expert to create a custom website for you.

 6. Promote your business website